antronerds/r2-faqs-workflows/docs/Faqs.md

 General analysis questions.
 -----

--  Which platform does R2- suport
--

 -----

-1. This will give a numbered list
+1. Which platform does R2- suport
 2. Next item

 	To continue numbering after enter or figure, indent the whole paragraph with a tab, or more tabs when in sublist